OluwadareLab/HiCForecast/README.md

    ```
 2. Run the HiCForecast container and mount the present working directory to the container using
    ```
-   docker run --rm --gpus all -itd --name hicforecast -v ${PWD}:${PWD} oluwadarelab/hicforecast
+   docker run --rm --gpus all -itd --name hicforecast -v ${PWD}:${PWD} oluwadarelab/hicforecast:latest
    ```
 3. Enter into HiCForecast container using
    ```
    docker exec -it hicforecast bash
    ```
 ***

 ## Running HiCForecast
-All the scripts are available at `HiCForecast/scripts` this directory.
-We provided `example_hicforecast.sh` to run HiCForecast in one line with the example data.
+All the scripts are available in `scripts` directory.
+We provided `example_hicforecast.sh` to run HiCForecast in one line with the *example_data*.
 To run this script:
 ```
 cd scripts
-bash example_hicforecast.sh
+./example_hicforecast.sh
 ```
 User should follow HiCForecast's following three steps to run with their own data:
   1. *Data Preprocessing*